JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Eastern_Orthodoxy_and_UB.md

 > _One beginning place for dialogue would be Eastern Orthodox doctrine.
 It may amaze mam Orthodox believers to discover that the doctrines of the Church “Fathers” (or, “Patristics”) that required centuries to evolve are affirmed as generally conrect by_ The Urantia Book.

 There are perhaps three key elements of Orthodox belief: the theology of the Trinity, the doctrine of the Incarnation, and the worshipful veneration of icons.
 The first two are strongly echoed and amplified in the teachings of _The Urantia Book_; and I personally find that the devotional use of icons that pervades the Eastern churches provides a “satisfying symbolism” that can “symbolize that which is permanent in the presence of unceasing change.”
-(See “The Nature of Cultism,” [UB 87:7](/en/The_Urantia_Book/87#p7))
+(See “The Nature of Cultism,” <a id="a72_483"></a>[UB 87:7](/en/The_Urantia_Book/87#p7))

 The core beliefs of Orthodoxy were spelled out in the Seven Ecumenical Councils of the early centuries of Christianity, which met between A.D.
 325 and 787 [^4].
 The great Patristic age of speculative mystical theology is long over, but latent in “Holy Tradition” are images, practices, and doctrines that can easily lend themselves to creative development.
 For example, a great revival of Russian Orthodoxy in the 19th century that was induced (at least in part) by the translation of _The Philokalia_ into Russian quickly reached new heights of innovative theology (such as Soloviev, Bulgakov, and Berdayev) and of religious art (such as Dostoevsky).
 The creative theology of this period in Russia even anticipated _later_ developments in the West such as process theology (which has a strong affinity with _The Urantia Book_'s concept of the Supreme Being) and the re-integration of feminine images of deity in Soloviev's school of “sophiology” (which echoes important themes in _The Urantia Book_).
 It is very possible that a world renaissance of Orthodox life and thought might have followed in the 20th century had this revival not been stamped out by Lenin and Stalin.